 - Liquified chlorine

 - Aluminium sulphate

 - Calcium hydroxide

 This cleans the water as much as possible.
 Then this water travels through very old pipes, sometimes picking up traces of more substances along the way.
 Here are some of the contaminants it can contain:

 Testing our tap water at home

-So we purchased a Megahome water distiller and have been distilling our water for drinking at home and for cooking ever since.
-It’s been eight months now and I wouldn’t look back.
+We purchased a Megahome water distiller and have been distilling our water for drinking at home and for cooking ever since.
+It’s been eight months now and I wouldn’t look back!

 What a difference!